The Venture In

 A 15th-Century Frame for Serious Country Cooking

 There is a particular type of English country restaurant that does not compete with London, does not chase trends, and does not need to.
 It earns its reputation the slow way: through consistency, through sourcing, through keeping its dining rooms full on a Tuesday in November.
-In Worcestershire, that role is occupied by The Venture In, operating since 1998 from a building on Ombersley's Main Road that predates the restaurant by roughly five centuries.
+In Worcestershire, that role is occupied by The Venture In, a Classic British Fine Dining restaurant in Ombersley with a £75 per person price point.
 The ancient timber beams, mustard-hued walls, and tartan-style carpet of its two conjoined dining rooms set the tone before a dish arrives: this is somewhere that has made peace with what it is, and is better for it.
-For context on what else the village and surrounding area offer, see our full Ombersley restaurants guide.

 The defining characteristic of The Venture In's kitchen is not its classical French technique, though that discipline is evident throughout.
 It is the house-made and house-smoked element that runs through the menu like a thread, distinguishing it from the broader category of competent English country restaurants.
 Homemade beef-dripping butter arrives at the table as a matter of course.
 Smoked salmon, beetroot-cured gravadlax, and home-smoked specialities recur across courses, suggesting a kitchen that treats curing and smoking as integral processes rather than decorative flourishes.